Barcelona–Vallès Line: Vallès Metro (S lines)

 Commuter rail services run between Barcelona and other locations in the Vallès area, and are known under the collective name of Vallès Metro (Metro del Vallès).
-They are designated with the letter "S", which stands for "suburban", plus a number, and have limited stops along their routes.
+They are designated with the letter "S", which stands for "suburban", plus a number.
 End-to-end services to Terrassa and Sabadell are designated S1 and S2, respectively, and run continuously all-year-around.
-During rush hours, additional partial services run between Barcelona and other stations in the Vallès area in each direction, operating as skip-stop clones of S1 and S2 services.
-The partial services running on the Terrassa branch are designated S5 and S7, while the ones on the Sabadell branch are designated S6.
-During school time, some trains include two of their cars reserved for students.
-Furthermore, in addition to regular commuter rail services, one train entirely reserved for students is operated in each direction on weekdays.
+During rush hour, additional partial services run between Barcelona and other stations in the Vallès area in each direction, operating as skip-stop clones of S1 and S2 services.

 Frequencies

 The current line scheme allows for peak-time service frequencies of less than 6 minutes in each direction on the Av.
 Tibidabo, Terrassa and Sabadell branches, and 4 minutes on the Reina Elisenda branch.
 The overall service frequency increases as the line gets closer to central Barcelona, where the core route between Pl.
 Catalunya and Gràcia stations provides a headway of less than 2 minutes in each direction during rush hours.
 Thus, with up to 32 trains per hour in each direction, the Pl.
 Catalunya–Gràcia section of the Barcelona–Vallès Line is one of Europe's busiest commuter rail lines by number of operations together with RER line A in Paris or portions of the Berlin S-Bahn.